fatemegh98/Landmark-detection/README.md

 # Lanmark-detection
-Facial lanmark detection on self constructed dataset
+Facial Landmark Recognition on images received from webcam